-"Men buy shares on Mars and women have a savings account on Venus"; I read this headline on a blog recently and smiled to myself.
-There has been so much press on women and investing and there is a lot of research underway to get ahead of this understanding.
+“Men buy shares on Mars and women have aon Venus”; I read this headline on a blog recently and smiled to myself.
+There has been so much press on women and and there is a lot of research underway to get ahead of this understanding.

 But first, I’d like to narrate an incident that happened recently.

 The gate of our apartment complex opens out to a busy two way street.
 As I was driving out the other day, my neighbour’s car happened to be ahead of mine.
 As soon as the guard opened the gate, he looked left once, vroomed his car out directly and was on his way.